aucad/cge/README.md

 - **Data sets**: Four different data sets from various domains.
 - **Constraints**: Constraints are configurable experiment inputs and config files show how to specify them.

-**Comparison.** We also include a comparison attack, _Constrained Projected Gradient Descent_ (C-PGD).
+**Comparison.** We compare CGE-enhanced PGD to _Constrained Projected Gradient Descent_ (C-PGD).
-It uses a different constraint evaluation approach introduced by [Simonetto et al](https://arxiv.org/abs/2112.01156).
+C-PGD uses a different constraint evaluation approach introduced by [Simonetto et al](https://arxiv.org/abs/2112.01156).
 The C-PGD implementation is from [here](https://github.com/serval-uni-lu/constrained-attacks) and has its own separate software license.

 **Data sets**